webplatform/docs/tutorials/targetting_css_at_different_media/index.md

 {{!}}<code>E{{ cssxref(":visited") }}</code>
 {{!}}Any E element that is a hyperlink to a URL that the user ''has'' visited recently
 {{!}}}
-'''Note: '''The information that can be obtained from the :visited selector is restricted in {{ gecko("2.0") }}.
-See [[Privacy and the :visited selector]] for more details.
+'''Note: '''The information that can be obtained from the :visited selector is restricted in <code>gecko 2.0</code>.
+See [https://developer.mozilla.org/en-US/docs/Web/CSS/Privacy_and_the_:visited_selector Privacy and the :visited selector] for more details.

-The {{ cssxref("cursor") }} property specifies the shape of the pointer: Some of the common shapes are as follows.
-Place your mouse over the items in this list to see the actual pointer shapes in your browser:
+The <code>cursor</code> property specifies the shape of the pointer: Some of the common shapes are:

 {{{!}} border="1"